Overview of Carpal Tunnel Syndrome:

-It helps to identify the nerve that is not conducting the signals and the severity, thus guiding the treatment as well.
-It also detects how fast the median nerve could transfer the impulse.
+Nerve Conduction Studies: This helps to identify the nerve that is not conducting the signals and the severity, thus guiding the treatment as well.
+It also detects how fast the median nerve can transfer the impulse.
 While performing this procedure, many electrical node patches are attached to the skin.
 The nerve will be voluntarily stimulated for this study.

-As the name suggests, this measures the conduction of electricity in muscles and nerves.
+Electromyogram: As the name suggests, this investigation measures the conduction of electricity in muscles and nerves.
 In medical terms, “myo” refers to muscles.
-The technology of electromyogram records the electrical activity of the skeletal muscles.
+The technology of electromyograms records the electrical activity of the skeletal muscles.

 Ultrasound: It is a non-invasive procedure and is the best diagnostic tool.
-This checks for nerve compression via imaging the soft and hard tissues.
-Hence, you may be advised to go for a wrist ultrasound.
+This checks for nerve compression via imaging of the soft and hard tissues.
+Hence, the patient may be advised to go for a wrist ultrasound.

 MRI: Magnetic resonance imaging can be used to visualize the soft tissue in a more detailed way.

-It is always better to visit your doctor in the initial stages of the symptom to get better treatment and outcome.
+It is always better to visit the doctor in the initial stages of the symptom to get better treatment and outcome.
 The management can be either conservative or surgical.

 Bracing or Splinting: Wearing them helps to relax the nerves and thus reduces the symptoms.
-They are preferred at night, but even during the morning, this can be worn.
+They are preferred at night, but even during the morning, they can be worn.

-Change in the activities that cause them pain or symptoms and giving rest to severe wrist movements.
+Change the activities that cause them pain or symptoms and give rest to severe wrist movements.